Romulus and Remus: Overview

 When they were young adults, they became involved in a dispute between supporters of Numitor and Amulius.
 As a result, Remus was taken prisoner and brought to Alba Longa.
 Both his grandfather and the king suspected his true identity.
 Romulus, meanwhile, had organized an effort to free his brother and set out with help for the city.
 During this time, they learned of their past and joined forces with their grandfather to restore him to the throne.
 Amulius was killed and Numitor was reinstated as king of Alba.
 The twins set out to build a city of their own.

 After arriving back in the area of the seven hills, they disagreed about the hill upon which to build.
 Romulus preferred the Palatine Hill, above the Lupercal; Remus preferred the Aventine Hill.
 When they could not resolve the dispute, they agreed to seek the gods' approval through a contest of augury.
-Remus saw 6 auspicious birds, but Romulus saw 12 and claimed to have won divine approval.
-They disputed the result; Remus insulted Romulus' new city and was killed, either by Romulus or by one of his supporters.
+Remus saw 6 auspicious birds first, but Romulus saw 12 and claimed to have won divine approval.
+They disputed the result; Remus insulted Romulus's new city and was killed, either by Romulus or by one of his supporters.
 Romulus then went on to found the city of Rome, its institutions, government, military, and religious traditions.
 He reigned for many years as its first king.